jim-y/wapidi/README.md

 1. Experimental decorators [https://www.typescriptlang.org/docs/handbook/decorators.html#handbook-content](https://www.typescriptlang.org/docs/handbook/decorators.html#handbook-content)
 2. ECMAScript decorators [https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators)

-The former is available for a long time in typescript, and other DI implementations rely on them.
-However .. to leverage their full capabilities with metadata you are required to install the `reflect-metadata` package.
+The former is available for a long time in typescript, and other dependency injection implementations rely on them.

 The latter implementation was "recently" (March 16th, 2023) added in Typescript 5.0 and it doesn't rely on the `reflect-metadata` package and it implements [https://github.com/tc39/proposal-decorators](https://github.com/tc39/proposal-decorators).